Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: AMBER Implementation Results

 Next, note that the MPC approach fails quickly when no terminal cost is present.
 When a heuristic terminal component is added, the robustness of the system dramatically increases.
-Furthermore, when the proposed MPC approach is combined with an HZD-based reference trajectory for running and terminal cost, the horizon length can be shortened to as low as 0.2 seconds, while still allowing for almost as robust performance as the same model at longer horizons.
-These results emphasize the importance of the careful design of terminal components, as their construction is tightly coupled with the performance of the overall system.
+Furthermore, when the proposed MPC approach is combined with an HZD-based reference trajectory for running and terminal costs, the horizon length can be shortened to as low as 0.2 seconds, which drastically reduces the computational complexity.
+This could be essential to enable the whole body NMPC approach to be applied to a 3D biped with a larger number of degrees of freedom.
+These results emphasize the importance of the careful design of reference components, as their construction is tightly coupled with the performance of the overall system.
 Finally, it is important to note that at a disturbance of \SI{22}{\newton} during walking the foot begins to slip, causing all of the MPC based methods to fail.
-On the other hand, the HZD with PD method exhibits more robustness to foot slipping and is therefore able to endure larger disturbances.
-Future work will seek to incorporate the robustness to foot slipping seen by the pure HZD method into the proposed MPC methods.
+The HZD with PD method exhibits more robustness to foot slipping and is therefore able to endure larger disturbances, as it does not model the disturbances.
+Note that the HZD and PD method is limited to periodic motions, and during disturbance rejection it heavily restricts the allowable stepping range, as reported in Table~\ref{tab:dist_rejection}.
+On the other hand, the MPC methods naturally have a large variability in footstep locations in order to stabilize the system.
+We believe that the ability to modulate step width and exhibit aperiodic motions will be critical for bipedal robots operating on real-world terrain.
+Future work will seek to combine the robustness of the HZD and PD method with the flexibility of the proposed MPC methods.